New Lectionary: information for musicians

 As you might expect, the copyright information which needs to be included in printed versions of the psalms will also change, being slightly more complicated than the current formula, and being slightly different according to whether the response is being reproduced alone, perhaps in a newsletter, or if the response and verses are to be used.
 Details are included in the pack from the Liturgy Office which follows a request for the psalm texts.

 At the moment, in Middlesbrough, I mainly compose my own psalms for use at the Cathedral, sometimes using those of my predecessor, Tim Harrison, where I have them, or adapting or using ones from earlier in my career.
 Some of our parishes use the same psalmody as we use at the Cathedral, which I share freely with them via an online folder.
-I intend to make a version of the new psalms freely available, similarly, to our parishes, if any wish to use them, probably initially year by year.
+I intend to make a version of the new psalms freely available, similarly, to our parishes, if any wish to use them, probably initially year by year, once permission to do so has been granted by the Liturgy Office.

 As we are aware, the new lectionary must be used from Advent Sunday 2024, and may be used, if the Parish Priest wishes, from September 2024 onwards.
 There is, however, a note at paragraph 144 of the Composers’ Guidance document which states that there is a 3-year transition period with respect of the responsorial psalms, “in order to afford time for review and planning”.
 As a result, we must use the new lectionary psalms from Advent 2027, and may use them, with the agreement of the parish priest, from September 2024.